Preparation

 Online seminar for volunteering at Europe's (external) borders

-2. Racism, Eurocentrism, White-Saviour-
+2. Racism, Eurocentrism, White-Saviourism, Voluntourism

 Racism

-In Short: What does racism mean?
+In short: What does racism mean?

 • Racism is a global social phenomenon that cannot be viewed isolated from its historical connection with colonialism, enslavement, economic exploitation and the emergence of capitalism, which impacts today’s society in large.